-In econometrics, there has been a significant effort to model the network effect on an outcome of interest through regression. {See \cite{de2017econometrics} for a review on the econometrics of network models.} One popular approach follows the pioneer work of \citet{manski1993identification}, the ``reflection model'' \citep{lee2007identification, bramoulle2009identification, lee2010specification, hsieh2016social,zhu2017network}.
-This approach handles the network effect through the observed adjacency matrix itself, not through centralities like ours.
-There is also a recent surge of literature in network recovery based on the reflection model \citep{de2019identifying, battaglini2021endogenous}.
-Literature on this approach mainly focuses on the issue of identifiability, while our work attends to both the estimation and inference of the network effect.
-Nevertheless, it is possible to incorporate our model into the reflection model by assuming a low-rank structure on the true underlying network.
-Another popular approach assumes that the outcome depends on individual fixed effects, which are only estimable by imposing constraints or penalties, and the role of the network is cast through the Laplacian matrix, such that connected nodes share similar individual fixed effects \citep{jochmans2019fixed, li2019prediction, le2020linear}.
-This approach emphasizes the network homophily, while ours concentrates on nodes' position or importance in the network using centralities.
+In econometrics, there has been significant effort to model the network effect on an outcome of interest through regression~\citep{de2017econometrics}.
+One popular approach follows the pioneering work of \citet{manski1993identification} and his ``reflection model'' \citep{lee2007identification, bramoulle2009identification, lee2010specification, hsieh2016social,zhu2017network}.
+This approach models the network effect through the observed adjacency matrix itself, not through the centralities like ours.
+There has also been a recent surge of literature in network recovery based on the reflection model \citep{de2019identifying, battaglini2021endogenous}.
+This literature focuses on the issue of identifiability of the network effect, while our work attends to both estimation and inference of the network effect.
+Another popular approach assumes that the outcome depends on individual fixed effects, and casts the role of the network through the Laplacian matrix, such that connected nodes share similar individual fixed effects \citep{li2019prediction, le2020linear}.
+This approach emphasizes network homophily, while ours concentrates on the nodes' position or importance in the network using the centralities.

-Lastly, our methodology further contributes to the measurement error literature.
-Most literature concerns a regression setup where the covariates are observed with errors, which leads to bias in the coefficient estimation \citep{garber1980extending, griliches1986economic, pischke2007lecture, wooldridge2015introductory, abel2017classical}.
-We extend it to the network regression problem.
-Specifically, the two-stage procedure resembles the measurement error problem where the estimated centralities that are used as covariates in the regression of Stage 2 contain estimation error.
-Nevertheless, the derivation of the two-stage bias is not a trivial extension of the classical results because it involves the asymptotic joint distributions of the two-stage centrality estimators.
-Furthermore, SuperCENT corrects the bias problem in the regression coefficient estimation induced by the estimation errors and provides valid inference for the regression coefficients.